Last Updated on

 Business owners usually start a corporation or Limited Liability Company in pursuit of the limited liability it affords.
-Since corporations and LLCs are separate legal entities, their shareholders and members are shielded from liability for debts and other judgments against the business.
+Since corporations and LLCs are separate legal entities, their shareholders and members are shielded from personal liability for debts (unless they sign a personal guarantee with a lender) and other judgments against the business.
 In legal terms, this separation is referred to as the “corporate veil.”

 What Happens When the Corporate Veil is Pierced?

 Generally, shareholders are not liable for the obligations of the corporation or LLC.
-However, in certain circumstances, a court may find “piercing the corporate veil” necessary in instances where the company’s shareholders or members acted fraudulently or recklessly.
-When the corporate veil is pierced, the limited liability is put aside and the entity’s owners are held personally liable for the entity’s actions or debts.
-This typically occurs when a party can sufficiently demonstrate that the purpose of the corporate entity was not to lawfully conduct business but rather act as a shell, or alter ego, for the owners.
+However, in certain circumstances, a court may find “piercing the corporate veil” necessary when the company’s shareholders or members acted fraudulently or recklessly.
+When the corporate veil is pierced, the limited liability is put aside, and the entity’s owners are held personally liable for the entity’s actions or debts.
+This typically occurs when a party can sufficiently demonstrate that the entity’s purpose was not to conduct business lawfully but instead act as a shell, or alter ego, for the owners.

 When Can Shareholders be Sued Personally?